commons-app/commons-app-documentation/android/Contributing-Guidelines.md

-The first line of the commit message should be a short description (50 characters is the soft limit, see the DISCUSSION section found in the man page of git commit(1)), and should skip the full stop.
+The first line of the commit message should be a short description (50 characters is the soft limit, see the DISCUSSION section found in the main page of git commit(1)), and should skip the full stop.
 It is also good in most cases to prefix the first line with "area: " where the area is a filename or identifier for the general area of the code being modified, e.g.